mvy/Cryptographic-C---Toolkit/LFSR/doc/LFSRDocumentation.md

 to a certain level of robustness.
 It has been proven (*add source please*) that with a sufficient length of LFSR output, one could determine the initial state of the register.
-If the feedback

-taps are parts of the key, the can be determine using the Berlekamp-Massey algorithm.
+If the feedback taps are parts of the key, they can be determined using the Berlekamp-Massey algorithm.

 ## Filtered LFSR